ivangfr/spring-cloud-stream-solace-pubsub/README.md

   - **consumer-service-2**

-    - It subscribes to all news related to `HEALTH`
+    - It subscribes to all news related to `HEALTH`;
-    - Open a new terminal and navigate to `spring-cloud-stream-solace-pubsub` root folder
+    - Open a new terminal and navigate to `spring-cloud-stream-solace-pubsub` root folder;
-    - Run the commands below to start the application
+    - Run the commands below to start the application:
       ```
       export SERVER_PORT=9082
       export NEWS_SUBSCRIPTION="ps/news/HEALTH/>"